fernandocavill/fernandocavill.github.io/ml.md

 # This is my note of machine learning

-This course link is [here](https://www.coursera.org/learn/machine-learning/home/week), the famous one.
+This course link is [here](https://www.coursera.org/learn/machine-learning/home/week), the famous one by Andrew NG.

 ## My goal of this course